Pranavmanish/Feedback/Readme.md

 systemctl status jenkins
 sudo ufw allow 8080

 Configuring Jenkins:
-Run the Instance 1 URL in an incognito Window sudo cat /var/lib/jenkins/secrets/initialAdminPassword (you can get the initial Admin credentials to login to jenkins for the firstime) sudo apt install snapd sudo snap install kubectl --classic
+Run the Instance 1 URL
+sudo cat /var/lib/jenkins/secrets/initialAdminPassword (you can get the initial Admin credentials to login to jenkins for the firstime) sudo apt install snapd sudo snap install kubectl --classic
-In Rancher click on your Cluster and then on ‘Kubeconfig File’ to download the Kubeconfig file

-Open the browser and navigate to your instance's public IP address followed by port 8080 i.e :8080 (e.g. http://<elastic-ip>:8080).
+In Rancher click on your Cluster and then on 'Kubeconfig File' to download the Kubeconfig file Open the browser and navigate to your instance's public IP address followed by port 8080 i.e :8080 (e.g. http://<elastic-ip>:8080).
-Log in to the Jenkins abnd Install the plugins from Manage Jenkins -> Plugins:
+Log in to the Jenkins and Install the plugins from Manage Jenkins and select Plugins:
 	GitHub plugin
 	Docker plugin
 	Build Timestamp plugin
 	Pipeline Stage View
 Then, Select Install to install the Plugins.
-Go to Manage Jenkins -> Credentials -> System -> Global credentials (unrestricted).
+Go to Manage Jenkins and click on Credentials,then select System and then Global credentials (unrestricted).
-Set Credential for GitHub and for Docker. provide the kubeconfig file downloded earlier to credentials as a secret file (you can directly upload it from your local storage)
+Set Credential for GitHub and for Docker.
+Provide the kubeconfig file downloded earlier to credentials as a secret file (you can directly upload it from your local storage)
 Click on New Item in the Jenkins Dashbord, enter name for the project and select 'Pipeline' and then Select Ok.
 In the configurations select Git hub project and provide repository url Select Poll SCM: and give * * * * *